cloudmesh/classes/docs/source/assignments.rst

 Task:
         Get your software set up for later lectures and final project.

-	You will need modest software for some of lectures and homework.
-This can be most easily done in Python (Java is also possible, but no other languages are allowed).
+        You will be using Python.
+Optionally, you can also use Java but we will not provide any help with Java.
+No other languages are allowed.
 Software such as R or D3.js are accepted in the final project.

 Python:

+        Please read up on **virtualenv** and use that instead of youst overwriting the python environment from your computer.
+Please use an IDE if you like such as PyCharm.
+However you can also use editors such as emacs and vi/vim which are available for all operating systems.
+When using python we assume you use pip.
+Please read up on it.

 	* Install Python on your computer, use virtualenv
 	* Learn Python
 	* Learn Python pandas and do a simple Python application demonstrating:

 		* a linechart
-		* a barchart
+		* a barchart, e.g. a histogram

 	Review of Scipy:

 		* look at the scipy manual and be aware what you can do with it in case you chose a Project

+	Submit your programs in gitlab in a folder called *prg1*.
+THe programs are called linechart.py, histogram.py

 Futuresystems:
 	* Obtain an account on Futuresystems.org and join project FG511.
 Not that this will take time and you need to do this ASAP.
 No late assignments will be accepted.
 If you are late this assignment will receive 0 points.
-	  Fill out the Poll TBD
+	  Fill out the Poll **TBD**.

 ChameleonCloud:
 	* Obtain an account on https://www.chameleoncloud.org.
 Fill